 “It cannot last for much longer,” said George, a Cypriot restaurant and store owner who has lived in Eswatini for more than 30 years.
 Those years show wear and tear: he has a big beer belly, knocked out front teeth and a greasy mullet fashionable at the time he had moved to the kingdom.

-I had heard before coming that Swaziland has one of the biggest percentages of HIV in the world, at about 27%.
+I had heard before coming that Swaziland has one of the biggest percentage of HIV in the world, at about 27%.
 Close to the lodge I was staying at, there’s a disproportionately huge US embassy on a prime real estate location.
 Samuel pointed out that the king had given the land to the Americans because of their efforts at fighting HIV in the country and their NGO work.
 “But they won’t let things continue like this for long.”
-Saying this, Samuel sounded ominous and hopeful at the same time.
+Saying this, he sounded ominous and hopeful at the same time.